Optimising Images for the Web: A Guide for Designers

 Squoosh

 Squoosh is a free image compression tool developed by Google.
-It supports all image formats, including JPEG, PNG, JPG, etc. Using these features, you can adjust the image quality and compare differently.
+It supports all image formats, including JPEG, PNG, JPG, etc. Using these features, you can adjust the image quality and compare them differently.

 Compression Techniques